Lovrom8/RSMods/docs/avalonia-migration.md

 - Frontends own dialogs, navigation, control state, and warning presentation.
 - Shared logic should throw or return domain results; the frontend decides how to present them.
 - Prefer explicit dependencies and paths over hidden global discovery.
 - Keep settings round-trip-safe.
-Saving must not remove unknown keys, comments, or sections.
+Saving must not remove unknown keys, comments, or sections, and the store has no way to delete a key — so a key written to the wrong section is effectively permanent once released.
+Get the section right before shipping.
+- Settings must match the section the DLL reads them from, and saving mod settings must tell a running game to reload.
+See "The DLL seam" — WinForms parity does not imply DLL parity.
 - Add abstractions only when a real caller needs them.
 - Keep the Avalonia frontend free of the legacy `RocksmithToolkitLib`/`Rocksmith2014PsarcLib` references.
   When a shared API takes a toolkit type (e.g. `Func<Tone2014,bool>`), expose a distinct-named